 Effective monitoring and evaluation of programs remains both a challenge and priority in developing and emerging economies.
 It is a key element for successful planning and implementation of development programs in sectors such as health, education, agriculture, rural and urban development, and municipal services.

-Our online Monitoring and Evaluation of Development Programs (M&EDP) program will give you the key steps and analytical tools needed to design and monitor programs and develop an analytical framework to evaluate their performance and outcomes.
+Our online Monitoring, Evaluation and Learning for Development (MELD) program will give you the key steps and analytical tools needed to design and monitor programs and develop an analytical framework to evaluate their performance and outcomes.

 About the Program